OpenTermsArchive/contrib-versions/Blogspot/Privacy Policy.md

 With your consent

 We’ll share personal information outside of Google when we have your consent.
-For example, if you use Google Home to request a ride from a ride-sharing service, we’ll get your permission before sharing your address with that service.
+For example, if you use Google Home to make a reservation through a booking service, we’ll get your permission before sharing your name or phone number with the restaurant.
 We’ll ask for your explicit consent to share any sensitive personal information.

 With domain administrators